 Pro: Joker (+8pts)

-This is a story about bullying, it is a story about mental disorders, it is a story about wealth inequality, it is a story about a mass murderer, and it is a story about the relevance of comedy (regarding who has the right to determine what is and is not "funny").
-Sure, this is an origin story about an iconic villain.
-However, this movie was filled with a ton of culturally relevant themes, that were intertwined masterfully into a compelling character story.
-Joker's story touches on some of these themes more than others, but it is a very culturally relevant story from start to finish.
-The story was as compelling as it was well-written, and was almost as if being about The Joker was just icing on the cake.
+Sure, this was an origin story about an iconic Batman villain, but this movie was filled with a ton of culturally relevant themes that were intertwined masterfully into a compelling character story.
+Joker's story touched on some of these themes more than others, but it was a very culturally relevant story from start to finish.
+The story was as compelling as it was well-written, and it was almost as if being about the Joker was just icing on the cake.

 Con: Sophie (-2pts)